ioccc-src/winner/2018/mills/README.md

 * `-DS=0`: Setting of the console data switches.
 The PDP-7 emulation can read these with the microcoded `OAS` (OR switches into AC) instruction.
 By proxy, the PDP-11 emulation can read them via the `CSW` device.
-* `-DW=MAP_PRIVATE`: This sets the memory mapping for `mmap`.
+* `-DW=MAP_PRIVATE`: This sets the memory mapping for `mmap(2)`.
 Setting to `MAP_PRIVATE` makes the disk image be copy-on-write.
 Setting it to `MAP_SHARED` makes the disk image be shareable.
 Do the latter if you want to preserve the disk contents between sessions.
 * `-DT=`: List of initializers for the `termios` structure.
 The v0 UNIX expects the terminal to be in half-duplex mode, echoing its input, with swapped CR and NL.
-The PDP-11 UNIXes don't.
+The PDP-11 UNICES don't.
-* `-DX=5`: The ASCII code of the control character that causes the simulation to abort.
+* `-DX=5`: The ASCII code of the control character that causes the emulation to abort.
 If set to 0, there is no abort code.
 * `-DY=128`: Controls console I/O parity.
 If set to zero, the console is eight-bit clean.
 If set to 128, the high bit is set on keyboard reads and masked off on printer output ("mark" parity).
 UNIX v0 expects the latter.
 * `-DV=270`: The size of the disk, in tracks.
 The UNIX v0 disk has 200 tracks (each has 80 sectors of 64 18-bit words).
-The PDP-11 UNIXes increase this to 270, to allow for the larger RK05 disk emulation (406 tracks of twelve 256-word sectors), plus the space for the 124K words of virtualized memory and the 8K words of emulator code.
+The PDP-11 UNICES increase this to 270, to allow for the larger RK05 disk emulation (406 tracks of twelve 256-word sectors), plus the space for the 124K words of virtualized memory and the 8K words of emulator code.
 * `-DP="xxx"`: RIM bootstrap program paper tape image.
-Be careful with the quoting here -- there is at least three levels going on.
+Be careful with the quoting here -- there are at least three levels going on.
 In particular, you will need to escape `$` as `$$` to protect it from `make`.

 ### What is the ASCII art supposed to be?

 The ASCII art represents a torn piece of [paper tape] [14].

 ### Acknowledgements